sahilraja/textlocal-npm/README.md

 This module is also added in npm packages

-npm install texlocal-npm --save
+npm install textlocal-npm --save

-Find out at github :https://github.com/sahilraja/texlocal-npm
+Find out at github :https://github.com/sahilraja/textlocal-npm